open/close all folders

 - Let's get the obvious out of the way first: 90+% of all FPS protagonists, ever.

-- Link (in his various incarnations) from The Legend of Zelda has used a bow, boomerang, slingshot, hookshot/clawshot (a hook or claw on a spring-powered chain), grappling hook, various magical staves and wands, a whip, a wrecking ball on a chain, has shot laser beams from his sword, throws and rolls bombs, and recently used a remote-controlled robotic beetle.
+- Link (in his various incarnations) from The Legend of Zelda has used a bow, a boomerang, a slingshot, a hookshot/clawshot (a hook or claw on a spring-powered chain), a grappling hook, various magical staves and wands, a whip, a wrecking ball on a chain, a sword that shoots laser beams, bombs that can be thrown or rolled, and a remote-controlled robotic beetle.
 Oh, and a fishing rod.
 Although no single game contains all of these, he definitely always has at least three of them.

 - Fable allows the protagonist to operate both a longbow and crossbow with equal competence, despite the two weapons being very different in function and requiring a lifetime of practice with the longbow.
 (Crossbows are easier to pick up and learn to fire, and don't require the same insane levels of strength.)
-The sequel does away with the longbow but adds rifles into the mix, which are different from crossbows again.
-The third game swaps out crossbows for pistols.
+The sequel does away with the longbow but adds rifles, blunderbusses and pistols into the mix, which are different from crossbows again.
+The third game does away with crossbows altogether

 - The Soldier class in Makai Kingdom excels at using rifle and another ranged weapon.
 Males favor gatling guns while females are proficient with flamethrowers.